nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 - 1a.
-The module that is suppose to contain the lecture does not exist.
+The module that is supposed to contain the lecture does not exist.

   - 1a1.
 Le Tracker shows an error message.